heyrishabh13/India-Mart/README.md

 # India Mart - clone

-## This is our first construct week project at Masai-School in which we have created a clone of https://indiamart.com/ we have use HTML, CSS & JavaScript to create this project.
+## This is our first construct week project at Masai-School in which we have created a clone of https://indiamart.com/ we have used HTML, CSS & JavaScript to create this project.

 ## Sneak Peak